MrFarland/DM-Operations-Center/Module/reference/spellcasting.md

 #### Material

 ### Concentration
-A spellcaster loses **concentration** on a spell when the caster:
+A caster loses **concentration** when they:
-- casts another spell that requires concentration.
+- cast another concentration spell,
-- becomes incapacitated or killed.
+- become incapacitated or killed,
-- takes damage from an attack, effect, or the environment.
+- takes damage from an attack or effect.
 {.square}

  **CON DC = Higher of (10 or ^1^/~2~ DMG)** {.text-center}